4 (New York City Subway service): Recent changes

 From April 2000 to August 2001, midday 4 service was temporarily cut back from Utica Avenue to Atlantic Avenue to accommodate the rebuilding of the IRT New Lots Line.
 3 train service was split into two sections to allow for the line to be rebuilt, with transfers available at Utica Avenue.
 Work took place on weekday middays between 10 a.m. and 3 p.m., and New Lots service operated in one of three ways: shuttle buses replaced trains, all trains operated in both directions on a single track, or shuttle trains ran.
 4 trains terminated at Atlantic Avenue when shuttle or single-track trains were in operation.

+After the September 11, 2001 attacks, 4 service was initially split in two sections, with the northern section operating between Woodlawn and Grand Central–42nd Street or Brooklyn Bridge and the southern section operating between Atlantic Avenue and New Lots Avenue.
+There was no southbound service between Grand Central and Brooklyn Bridge, which meant southbound trains discharged at Grand Central, operated out of service to Brooklyn Bridge, and re-entered service at Brooklyn Bridge in the northbound direction.
+By the evening of September 12, service was restored along the full route, but trains skipped 14th Street–Union Square in both directions.
+By September 17, trains were only skipping Wall Street, which reopened on the evening of September 19.

-From June 8, 2009, to June 26, 2009, New York City Transit conducted a pilot program for express Jerome Avenue Line service.
+From June 8 to June 26, 2009, New York City Transit conducted a pilot program for express Jerome Avenue Line service.
 During a one hour period, four morning weekday rush hour trains from Woodlawn only stopped at Mosholu Parkway, Burnside Avenue and 149th Street–Grand Concourse before resuming regular service in Manhattan and Brooklyn.
 The express was expected to save riders 3 1/2 minutes.
-The pilot was made possible due to signaling upgrades to the line's center track made as part of the 2005—2009 Metropolitan Transportation Authority Capital Program.
+The pilot was made possible due to signaling upgrades to the line's center track made as part of the 2005–2009 Metropolitan Transportation Authority Capital Program.

 On July 6, 2009, select Bronx-bound 4 trains began running express from 167th Street to Burnside Avenue to terminate at the latter station before running out of service to the Jerome Yard.

 On October 26, 2009, another 4 express pilot program was implemented based on the success of the first and ran until December 11, 2009.
 This program was the same as the one in June except that express trains stopped at Bedford Park Boulevard–Lehman College.
 This express service was expected to cut runtime by 4 minutes.